Gi60s/openapi-enforcer-middleware/docs-src/guide/index.md

 ---
 title: Guide
-description: Learn how the Open API specification documentation and the Open API Enforcer Middleware work together to make creating honest API's easy.
+description: Learn how the OpenAPI specification documentation and the OpenAPI Enforcer Middleware work together to make creating honest API's easy.
 navOrder: server openapi-document controllers advanced
 ---

-This guide walks you through convert your Open API document into a working API that implements request and response validation, serialization, and deserialization.
+This guide walks you through convert your OpenAPI document into a working API that implements request and response validation, serialization, and deserialization.

 # High Level Overview